RiceC-at-MasonHS/SB29-guard/README.md

 - Point DNS (A/CNAME/RPZ/hosts) to this service; the page infers the original domain safely.

 ## Get started
-- Easiest (recommended): Easy‑mode with auto‑HTTPS using Docker + Caddy — see `easy-mode/README.md`.
+- School Mode (recommended): Integrate with your proxy/gateway for seamless HTTPS redirects — see `docs/implementers/proxy.md`.
 - Prefer your own stack?
 See implementers overview and deployment guides:
   - `docs/implementers/README.md`
   - `docs/deployment/` (BIND, Unbound, Pi-hole, Windows DNS, pfSense, OPNsense, Infoblox)